Defining A Fogbow – The Rainbow’s Less Glamorous Cousin

 Fogbow Definition

 A fogbow is a predominantly white semicircular bow that appears in the presence of fog when water droplets reflect sunlight from within the fog bank.
-Unlike the luminous spectral colors of a rainbow, a fogbow appears primarily white due to the way microdroplets in fog reflect the sunlight.
+Unlike the luminous spectral colors of a rainbow, a fogbow appears primarily white due to the way microdroplets in fog reflect sunlight.

 This summary provides a concise explanation of a fogbow, but to better understand why it occurs and how it differs from its more glamorous cousin, the rainbow, a broader clarification is needed.